prakash951/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 </tr>
 <tr>
 <td>Mean</td>
-<td>The average of each variable for <b>each activity and each subject</b>(Which is the average of all variables which are described in the table below[3 - 68])</td>
+<td>The average of each variable for <b>each activity and each subject</b>(Which is the average of averages of all variables which are described in the table below[3 - 68] for each activity )</td>
 <td>TotalSampleMean</td>
 </tr>
 </table>

-Tidy data is a standard way of mapping the meaning of a dataset to its structure.
-A dataset is messy or tidy depending on how rows, columns and tables are matched up with observations, variables and types.

-In tidy data:

-1. Each variable forms a column.

-2. Each observation forms a row.

-3. Each type of observational unit forms a table.

 The tidy data set described below contains the information of mean and standard deviation of A 561-feature vector with time and frequency domain variables.
-This information is extracted as it is from the training and test data sets provided.
+This information is extracted from the training and test data sets provided.
 In my script it is maintained in a data.table called tidy_data.

 Below is the information about the columns in the data.table tidy_data.